 This step-by-step tutorial will guide you through creating and deploying your first deep learning model with AWS DeepLens.
 AWS DeepLens is a programmable video camera designed to expand deep learning development skills.
 It comes with tutorials, code, and pre-trained models.
 In this tutorial, you will create a project, then deploy and view the project output directly from the device

 You will need an AWS DeepLens device in order to complete this tutorial.
-You can pre-order now on amazon.com.
+You can order one now on amazon.com.

 If you want to view the project output on a monitor you will also need: USB keyboard, USB mouse, monitor with Micro HDMI cable and a USB hub.